 In collaboration with partners from Brazil, Colombia and Venezuela, the Ethnologisches Museum is working on a joint long-term project entitled “Shared Knowledge”.
 Together, they will be examining ethnographic objects originating from the north-eastern and north-western Amazon lowlands from the museum’s collection.
 Detailed information about the project can be found here.

 Beginning in spring 2019, several researchers from Namibia spent time as guests at the Ethnologisches Museum of the Staatlichen Museen zu Berlin as part of a partnership between the Museums Association of Namibia (MAN) and the Stiftung Preußischer Kulturbesitz.
 Together with the museum’s team of researchers, they examined the museum’s Namibia collection of approximately 1,400 objects, investigating their history, significance and artistic potential.
-In their subsequent project “Confronting Colonial Pasts, Envisioning Creative Futures”, funded by the Gerda Henkel Foundation, 23 of these objects – including jewelry, prestige objects and historically significant artifacts – will travel to Namibia.
-Once there, they will undergo further investigation over the next three years, as well as being made available to contemporary artists for creative debate.
-This is the first time that such an open-ended collaborative process – largely directed by the Namibian partners – has been initiated in Germany.
+In their subsequent project “Confronting Colonial Pasts, Envisioning Creative Futures”, funded by the Gerda Henkel Foundation, 23 of these objects traveled to Namibia in May 2022 – including historical everyday objects, jewellery, tools and items of fashion, which were selected by a group of Namibian experts for their particular historical, cultural and aesthetic significance.
+In Namibia they undergo further investigation over the next three years, as well as being made available to contemporary artists for creative debate.
+The collaborative project explores the creative potential of the colonial collections from Namibia held by the Ethnologisches Museum and the National Museum of Namibia in Windhoek.
+It reunites the collections and transports them back to their societies of origin, while also reintroducing them to researchers, artists and the general public in Namibia.
+Additionally, the project will also support the founding of a new museum – The Museum of Namibian Fashion – in the city of Otjiwarongo, Namibia.
 Detailed information about the project can be found here.

 During the preparations for the Humboldt Forum, the Stiftung Preußischer Kulturbesitz developed a policy for the appropriate handling of non-European objects and their history.
 An essential feature of this policy is the involvement of, and exchange with, representatives of the source communities of non-European objects.
 Their knowledge will be incorporated into the work with the objects, enabling them to be processed and presented from a variety of perspectives.
 In addition, the source communities’ entitlement to appropriate handling of the objects will be taken into consideration.